A little bit about me, the mechanic

 It all started in Toronto in a training facility called Willowridge Training Wheels, near Kipling and Hwy 401.
 From here I

-quickly surpassed expectations and was hired for a trial year at McBride Cycle at 2797 Dundas St W, by then manager
+quickly surpassed expectations and was hired for the season at McBride Cycle at 2797 Dundas St W, by then manager

 Over the next few years I worked at McBride's, and other shops and experienced a number of various adventures